mandliya/mandliya/README.md

 - 💻 I am a Machine Learning Engineer at Discord.
 - 🔭 I’m currently working on building Recommendation Systems at Discord.
 - 🥇 I mentor and guide aspiring engineers across the globe — feel free to reach out!
-- 🌱 I’m currently learning Large Language Model Inference Optimization and Advanced Recommendation System techniques.
+- 🌱 I’m currently learning Large Language Model Inference Optimization, AI safety and Advanced Recommendation System techniques.
 - 👯 I’m looking to collaborate on any ML research project (especially LLMs and RecSys)
 - 💬 Ask me about machine learning, deep learning, recommender systems and LLMs
 - 📫 How to reach me: email me at `ravi.mandliya at gmail.com`